Sceptre/sceptre-cdk-handler/README.md

 to handle assets without needing a bootstrap stack.
 Instead, you can provide the relevant asset-related configurations as needed, pulling values from other stack outputs using resolvers.

 If you don't need to utilize a pre-existing bootstrap stack or don't need or want the overhead of having a bootstrap stack with all the infrastructure resources created along with that (many of which you might not actually need), the "bootstrapless" deployment_type is a simpler approach.
+However, it will require you to supply the needed bucket, ECR repository, and other configurations if you're deploying file or image assets.
+These will need to be supplied on the `bootstrapless_config` argument.

 ### Making your stack class
 In order to properly support this handler's functionality, your Stack class on your Python file should subclass [`sceptre_cdk_handler.SceptreCdkStack`](sceptre_cdk_handler/cdk_builder.py).
 Furthermore, it should have this `__init__` signature and invoke the base class `__init__()` this
 way:

 ```python